Neural Operator Learning for Long-Time Integration in Dynamical Systems with Recurrent Neural Networks: Results and discussion

-To investigate further, we plot the temporal evolution of a representative sample for four time snapshots $t=\{1.25,2.5,3.75,5\}$ in \autoref{fig:50ts}.
+To investigate further, we plot the temporal evolution of a representative sample for four snapshots $t=\{1.25,2.5,3.75,5\}$ in \autoref{fig:50ts}.
 Overall, it is observed that the models struggle to maintain the wave shape in extrapolation.
 Each row shows the last time step in one iteration of the recursive prediction.
-While at $t=1.25$ all models fit the data, at the last time step of the second iteration ($t=2.5$) the peaks of the waves are underestimated, with an exception of simultaneous training of the recurrent network and DeepONet.
-At $t=3.75$ the shape of the wave is significantly perturbed for all models but for the two-step training of FNO with GRU and LSTM and the simultaneous training of DeepOnet with RNN.
+While at $t=1.25$ all models fit the data, at the last time step of the second iteration ($t=2.5$) the peaks of the waves are underestimated, with an exception of simultaneous training of the DON-RNN.
+At $t=3.75$ the shape of the wave is significantly perturbed for all models but for the two-step training of FNO with GRU and LSTM and the simultaneous training of DON-RNN.
 Finally, at $t=5.0$ the shape remains partially captured for these models, but with an offset in the spatial dimension, while the remaining models have lost all resemblance to the ground truth.